 An animal, not designated as a Service Animal, may be brought on campus for teaching purposes with prior authorization of the President.

-- Disability as defined by federal law is a physical or mental impairment that substantially limits one or more major life activities; a record (or past history) of such an impairment; or being regarded as having a disability.
+A physical or mental impairment that substantially limits one or more major life activities; a record (or past history) of such an impairment; or being regarded as having a disability, as defined by federal law.

 A. For a Service Animal to be a reasonable accommodation for a disabled SFCC employee, the following criteria must be met: